-STUDENT #5

-10/23/2024 Student gives testimony - lot of history about student but little of relevance to current issue

-ATTORNEY (ies) - timeliine 5/1/2024 Multiple attornies sign letter of support for the students 7/14/2024 Attorney sends letter to Anne and Kirk (re: one of the students) 7/16/2024 Attorney sends follow-up letter to Anne and Kirk; request to adjust the diversion SAOs for the GWU students 7/22/2024 Attoney contacts Anne and Kirk and requests contact infor for GW counsel; attorney receives response from Anne Cotter sugessting that he contact Ashley Miller 8/1/2024 Attorney has video conference with Ashley; states that the United States Attorney's Office described the boundaries as being provided by GWU official 8/15/2024 Attorney sends request to Ashley Miller; states that prosecutor did not adjust the diversion enough to make appropriate accommodations 8/20/2024 Ashley responds and states that GW "GW has no authority to direct the prosecution of [his] client's criminal case Ashley states GW's position: "which has been communicated to the U.S. Attorney's Office - is that any enrolled student who has not been suspended by the university should be able to attend classes on campus and we are willing to consider requests for exceptions for specific educational facilities."
-4 C and Attorney remarks that USAO received stay away boundaries from GWU leadership and that Ashley 4-Sept Miller agrees that stay away boundaries exceed actual GWU boundaries
+STUDENT #5 Student gives testimony - lot of history about student but little of relevance to current issue.
+10/23/2024 ATTORNEY(S) - timeline Multiple attorneys sign letter of support for the students.
+5/1/2024 Attorney sends letter to Anne and Kirk (re: one of the students).
+7/14/2024 Attorney sends follow-up letter to Anne and Kirk; request to adjust the diversion SAOs for the GWU 7/16/2024 students.
+Attorney contacts Anne and Kirk and requests contact info for GW counsel; attorney receives 7/22/2024 response from Anne Cotter suggesting that he contact Ashley Miller.
+Attorney has video conference with Ashley; states that the United States Attorney's Office described 8/1/2024 the boundaries as being provided by GWU official.
+Attorney sends request to Ashley Miller; states that prosecutor did not adjust the diversion enough to 8/15/2024 make appropriate accommodations.
+Ashley responds and states that "GW has no authority to direct the prosecution of [his] client's 8/20/2024 criminal case.
+Attorney asked for continuance.
+Attorney remarks that USAO received stay-away boundaries from GWU leadership and that Ashley 9/4/2024 Miller agrees that stay-away boundaries exceed actual GWU boundaries.